Nolan Gorman Preview, Player Props: Cardinals vs. Reds

-Nolan Gorman -- 0-for-4 in his last game -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Carson Spiers on the mound, on September 9 at 6:40 PM ET.
+Nolan Gorman -- batting .231 with a double, three home runs, six walks and nine RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Hunter Greene on the hill, on September 10 at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Reds.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Reds.

 Nolan Gorman Game Info & Props vs. the Reds